github/docs/content/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps.md

 ## Redirect URLs

 The `redirect_uri` parameter is optional.
-If left out, GitHub will redirect users to the callback URL configured in the OAuth Application settings.
+If left out, GitHub will redirect users to the callback URL configured in the {% data variables.product.prodname_oauth_app %}
+settings.
 If provided, the redirect URL's host (excluding sub-domains) and port must exactly match the callback URL.
 The redirect URL's path must reference a subdirectory of the callback URL.